How to Start a Vape Shop

 According to Grand View Research, the e-cigarette and vape market has been growing steadily, and that growth is expected to continue.
 In 2019, the global market reached a value of $12.41 billion.
 Grand View Research predicts that the industry will continue to experience a compound annual growth rate of 23.8% from 2020 to 2027.
 Increased demand from millennials should drive the market’s growth, and the increased availability of different e-cigarette products should also drive consumer spending.

 In 2019, vape mods were more popular than other products, significantly driving sales.
 North American consumers also accounted for the majority of the vaping market.
-Vaping supplies and e-cigarettes are sold both online and in retail stores, including drug stores, convenience stores, and specialty stores.
+Vaping supplies and e-cigs are sold online and in retail stores, including drug stores, convenience stores, and specialty stores.
 These retail stores often help users to test out different items before purchasing them, a definite advantage for consumers who are new to the industry or who are looking to explore new products.

 The vaping industry has experienced rapid growth, and many trends have evolved that are currently shaping the industry.
 According to The Green Fund, certain products have become particularly popular in 2020.
 Smaller vaping devices are in high demand, with consumers preferring more compact devices.
 This preference is reflected in manufacturing, as vape pens become smaller and smaller rapidly.

 There’s also an increased demand for nicotine salts and flavored e-cigarettes.
-Nicotine salts have high levels of nicotine, but they remain a safer alternative to cigarettes.
+Nicotine salts have high levels of nicotine, but they remain a safer alternative to smoking cigarettes.
 Flavored e-cigarettes have been in high demand for years, and they’ve proven to be particularly appealing to younger consumers.